Australian court dismisses cardinal's sex abuse convictions

 “The allegations involve vile and disgusting conduct contrary to everything I hold dear and contrary to the explicit teachings of the church which I have spent my life representing,” Pell read from a prepared statement.

-He also pointed out that had had established a world-first compensation scheme for victims of clergy, the Melbourne Response, months before the crimes were alleged to have occurred.
+He also pointed out that he had established a world-first compensation scheme for victims of clergy, the Melbourne Response.

 As police detailed the abuse allegations, Pell responded: “Absolutely disgraceful rubbish.
 It’s completely false.
 Madness.”